Proszowice: History

+Architecture

 The center of Proszowice is of typical medieval shape, with a market square and streets radiating from it.
 Houses in the market square, however, are modern, most of them were built in the 20th century.
 Once there was a town hall, which was dismantled in the mid-19th century.
 Local parish church was first erected in the 13th century, during the reign of Prince Bolesław V the Chaste.
 The first church burned between 1306 and 1308.
 New complex was built in 1325, and most likely, it burned in a fire in 1407.
 Third parish church was completed in 1454.
 It was partly destroyed after a storm in May 1824, when one of the walls collapsed, together with the Gothic vault.
 The reconstruction took 12 years.

+Sports

+Proszowice has a sports club Proszowianka, established in 1916.